dmitriyakkerman/vue-vuex-i18n-browser-sfc-starter/README.md

 This will create minified js files in `dist/js` folder.

-6. Create view files in `views` folder, empty root selectors for your single file components and connect your standalone files.
+6. Create view files in `views` folder, empty root selectors for your single file components and connect your compiled standalone JS files.

 ```html
 // views/index.html